Subhammodi/CS699/3D/Metropolis algorithm/Readme.txt

 	header file including all the headers and fuction signature
 2. metropolis_function.hpp
 	utility file containing function prototype as well as body for all the functions specified in header.hpp
-3. metropolis_simulation_for_protein_folding_model_2D.cpp.
+3. metropolis_simulation_for_protein_folding_model_3D.cpp.
 It includes header.hpp file in its body.
 	Main file initializing all the required variables and executing call to metropolis algorithm according to the specified input instructions.
 It includes metropolis_function.hpp file in its body.
 ----------
 Building, compilation and executing commands:
-1. g++ metropolis_simulation_for_protein_folding_model_2D.cpp
+1. g++ metropolis_simulation_for_protein_folding_model_3D.cpp
 2. ./a.out sizeofchain starting_configuration iteration_count

---sizeofchain - length of the protein chain --starting_configuration - (has to be valid) initial configuration from where user wants to initiate metropolis algorithm. should include |sizeofchain -1| character belonging to {'l', 'r', 'd', 'u'}
+--sizeofchain - length of the protein chain --starting_configuration - (has to be valid) initial configuration from where user wants to initiate metropolis algorithm.
+Should include |sizeofchain -1| character belonging to {'l', 'r', 'd', 'u', 'i', 'o'}
 --iteration_count - number of times user wants to run metropolis algorithm

 NOTE - These two files are present in "Energy matrix and configurations statistics" folder which is present in the parent folder with respect to the current folder